DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network: Introduction

-DeepVigor+ is presented as an open-source tool (\url{https://github.com/mhahmadilivany/DeepVigor}), unlocking reliability analysis for emerging DNNs and enabling researchers to quickly assess their reliability and design and develop fault-tolerant DNNs.
+DeepVigor+ is presented as an open-source tool (\url{https://github.com/mhahmadilivany/DeepVigor}), unlocking reliability analysis for emerging DNNs and enabling researchers to quickly assess their reliability and develop fault-tolerant DNNs.

 Table \ref{tab:abbr} presents the abbreviations frequently used in the manuscript.
 In the rest of the paper, Section \ref{sec:related-works} highlights the gap by overviewing the related works on statistical FI as well as analytical methods.
-Section \ref{sec:method} presents the methodology of DeepVigor+ leading to fast and accurate reliability analysis for CNNs.
-Section \ref{sec:setup} explains how DeepVigor+ is implemented and describes the experiments, and their results are presented in detail in Section \ref{sec:experiments} to demonstrate the efficiency of DeepVigor+.
-Finally, Section \ref{sec:conclusion} concludes the paper.
+Section \ref{sec:method} presents the methodology of DeepVigor+.
+Section \ref{sec:setup} explains the implementation of DeepVigor+ and Section \ref{sec:experiments} presents the results.
+Section \ref{sec:discussion} presents the limitations and sheds light on the potential impacts of DeepVigor+ for reliability analysis of emerging DL systems, and finally, Section \ref{sec:conclusion} concludes the paper.